Posted on: January 23, 2020

 Absolutely!
 In fact, during my many years of reading admissions applications at three different schools, the essay was often a real highlight of the application review process.
 The essay is one of the only chances that the reader has to see how your brain works unmediated by others. (“Unmediated” means that you get to just shine without anyone else getting in the way.
 In the rest of the test, what you do is dependent on how the test designer wrote the questions.
 And in the rest of your application, there’s always a chance that an adult gave you advice on how to answer the questions.
 But with the test essay, it’s just you!)
 I always found great insight and usually a lot of joy when reading those essays.

-One important word of warning, however: if you have a heavy-handed adult editor re-writing your essay questions for you, this essay will probably make that secret clear.
+One important word of caution to students, however: if you have a heavy-handed adult editor re-writing your essay questions for you, this essay will probably make that secret clear.
 It’s fine to get advice and guidance on completing your application essays, but make sure that the final version still sounds like you wrote it!

 3. Which section is most important to do well on?
 Do different schools care about some sections more than others?